Parks in Rapid City, South Dakota

 Rapid City Urban Mountain Park

-With 390 total acres, the Rapid City Urban Mountain Park includes the Hanson-Larsen Memorial Park, Chuck Lein Family Park, Founders Park, and the Rapid City Dirt Jump Park.
+With 390 total acres, the Rapid City Urban Mountain Park includes the Hanson-Larsen Memorial Park, Chuck Lien Family Park, Founders Park and the Rapid City Dirt Jump Park.

 Skyline Drive Wilderness Area